TrackDR/trackdr-notes/Interviews/desiredpay.md

-# Desired Pay (What is my Actual Inome if I ask for a certain income?)
+# Desired Pay (What is my Actual Income if I ask for a certain income?)

 ## One Tax Bracket